IQSS/dataverse/README.md

 The Dataverse code is *open-source* and *free*.

-Installation packages in Sourceforge, for installers.
+Installation packages in Sourceforge for installers.
 [Download the latest production stable version of the Dataverse application] (http://sourceforge.net/projects/dvn/files/dvn/).